I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 They can't believe somebody would actually think it.

-So if they if you doubt what we're reporting here, here's the video.
+So if you doubt what we're reporting here, here's the video.

 State Senator Nancy Schaefer, a Republican from Turnerville, Georgia, who has become an ideological ally of Zell Miller on the abortion issue, made a similar statement almost exactly a year ago, but backed off upon inquiries by the press.